Taster Sailing in South Devon

 - Disembark: Town Pontoons - 31 May 2022, 12:00

 This voyage has now sailed.
 Check out our voyage finder to see what else we have available.

-Enjoy a real taste of traditional sailing with a two-day voyage in Devon on the magnificent Pilgrim of Brixham.
+Enjoy a real taste of traditional sailing with an overnight voyage in Devon on the magnificent Pilgrim of Brixham.

 Join Pilgrim in her home port of Brixham for a one night sailing holiday adventure on the South Devon coast.
 This voyage is a great introduction to sailing a traditional ship – and with her red sails, rich heritage and classic tiller.

 Sail along the South Devon coastline where you will likely head for the quintessential seaside towns of Dartmouth or Torbay – depending on the weather.
 This voyage requires no previous sailing experience and aims to have a good balance of sailing and exploration ashore.
 The crew will show you the ropes and encourage you to get stuck in and experience first hand traditional classic boat sailing.

 - Hands-on experience

 Once you’ve got familiar with the boat and your fellow crew, set the sails from the traditional fishing port of Brixham.

 As you leave Brixham, be sure to look back at the picture-postcard fishing port with pretty colour-washed fishermen’s cottages rising up around the old harbour.
 You will also see other heritage vessels and classic sailing boats as well as fishing trawlers in and around the busy harbour.